-If the number of distinct keys is large (as is often the case when counting distinct users of a web site for example) – each mapper ends up emitting at least one row per distinct value.
+If the number of distinct keys is large (as is often the case when counting distinct users of a website for example) – each mapper ends up emitting at least one row per distinct value.
 To make these queries go much faster we have implemented an approximate count distinct implementation (see reference ).

-By implementation the run time of count distinct is in the order of (cardinality of group-by x cardinality of distinct values to count on), but by using count_approx the run time of counting becomes almost independent of the cardinality of distinct values in each group-by.
+By implementation, the run time of count distinct is in the order of (cardinality of group-by x cardinality of distinct values to count on), but by using count_approx the run time of counting becomes almost independent of the cardinality of distinct values in each group-by.

 Note that in the above experiments there was no group-by clause.
-Similar experiments with a group-by clause on another column with cardinality of about 150 yielded similar results in terms of run time.
+Similar experiments with a group-by clause on another column with a cardinality of about 150 yielded similar results in terms of run time.
 All the experiments were done in the local mode using hive cli.

-One of the vision behind Qubole is to bring Map-Reduce and the power of the Cloud to the desk of a data analyst.
+One of the visions behind Qubole is to bring Map-Reduce and the power of the Cloud to the desk of a data analyst.
 While much more work remains, we have attempted to address some of the fundamental problems in authoring queries rapidly in this realm – and this post has detailed our work in implementing approximate run modes to Hive and making them easily accessible to an analyst.
 Qubole Data Service is now generally available – users can signup for a free account and get access to these and other cool and usable technologies.
-In future – we look to extend our work with the sampled data to allow full fledged and fast hive queries against small data sets.
-Much more work also remains in modifying Hadoop to remove extraneous overheads in current constrained mode implementation.
+In the future – we look to extend our work with the sampled data to allow full-fledged and fast hive queries against small data sets.
+Much more work also remains in modifying Hadoop to remove extraneous overheads in the current constrained mode implementation.